-Next, we slowly added our sugar and vanilla and continued to beat until stiff peaks had formed.
+Next, we slowly added our super fine sugar and clear vanilla, followed by powdered sugar and continued to beat until stiff peaks had formed.

 Then, we tinted our meringue and baked at 175 degrees F for two hours.
 We then turned off the oven, leaving the meringues inside for another hour as they continued to cool.

 We've created meringues for a couple of cakes in our Member Cake Video Tutorial Section.
 In our Pastel Drip Cake featured below, we created pastel meringues to add beauty as well as added dimension and color!

 Here's another fun cake with meringues and drizzles from our member cake video section.
 For added height, we attached the meringues to lollipop sticks with a little melted candy melts.
 Meringue Hearts with Ganache Cake

 In this cake tutorial from our member section, we decorated a simple tiered buttercream-frosted cake with lovely ribbon rose meringues!
 These are made with a simple petal tip but I love the look!
 Here's a link: Beautiful Meringue Roses Cake

 Notes to Keep in Mind when Making Meringues